Energy

 If you are interested in ECO, you can contact an energy supplier who is obligated under the scheme, this doesn’t need to be your own supplier.
 Suppliers who are obligated are:

-ECO+ is an obligation for larger energy suppliers across Great Britain to give their customers grants for insulation to reduce home heating costs.
+It’s an obligation for larger energy suppliers across Great Britain to provide their customers with grants for insulation to reduce home heating costs.

 The scheme is aimed at low income and vulnerable households, including those in houses with poor energy efficiency, with an energy performance certificate (EPC) rating of D or below and those in low council tax bands, in Scotland this will be anyone in bands A-E.

-The ECO+ scheme will offer grant support for the install of insulation including:
+The Great British Insulation Scheme will offer grant support for the install of insulation including:

 • loft insulation